siliconwitchery/docs/superstack/api-reference.md

     "period.sec": 30
 }
 ```
 Note that the `"change.morethan"` parameter was removed.
-This is because the Initialise Command always overwrites all entries in the Object.
+This is because the `"add"` Command always overwrites all entries in the Object.

 ### Append Objects `"append":{...}`
 {: .d-inline-block }